 Generally there are no entrance requirements or examinations.
 Some courses may have age restrictions or may require a certain amount of experience for enrollment.
-Admission is on a first-come, first-served basis, All one need do to register is fill out the form and pay the fee.
+Admission is on a first-come, first-served basis.
+All one need do to register is fill out the form and pay the fee.
 Classes and activities are held on campus and in a variety of locations throughout the community.
 Most classes and activities are conducted on weekday evenings, but many are also held on weekdays and weekends.

+Community Service Program instruc-

 Community Service Program instructors are professional men and women from the community who have proven experience in their fields.
-Their objective is to share their knowledge. insight, and experience, and to insure that students acquire a greater perspective of the subject and have a meaningful experience.
-Although most Community Service Courses do not require textbooks, the
+Their objective is to share their knowledge, insight, and experience, and to insure that students acquire a greater perspective of the subject and have a meaningful experience.